open-telemetry/opentelemetry.io/content/en/blog/2024/prom-and-otel/index.md

 [Thanos](https://thanos.io/v0.10/thanos/getting-started.md/), and
 [Cortex](https://cortexmetrics.io/docs/guides/running-cortex-on-kubernetes/)
 that can help with these concerns.

-Prometheus maintainers have also been further developing the interoperability between the two projects from the Prometheus side to make it easier for it to be the backend for OTLP metrics.
-For instance, Prometheus can now accept OTLP, and soon, you’ll be able to use Prometheus exporters to export OTLP.
-So if you have a service instrumented with a Prometheus SDK, you’ll be able to *push* OTLP to Prometheus.
-The maintainers are also working on adding support for delta temporality.
-This [component](https://github.com/open-telemetry/opentelemetry-collector-contrib/issues/30479) will aggregate delta samples to their respective cumulative counterparts.

 Whether or not you choose to implement these solutions in your organization, it’s nice to know that there are additional options out there to lead you